 What’s the problem with that?
 Even if you have robust internet connectivity, you probably don’t want other devices connecting to your network illegally.
-If someone can access your network, then they can access all other devices on the web.
+If someone can access your network, then they could possibly access all other devices connected to your network.

 The First Option: A Simple DIY Technique

 Most if not all, routers should come with indicator lights that demonstrate the functionality of the device.
 The lights can be used to show aspects such as the wireless activity, the internet connectivity signals, the quality of network connections, and more.
 Therefore, a good technique for identifying the use of a particular network would be to shut down all the devices using the router.
 Then, observe the router to determine if the wireless activity light shows any signs of connectivity.
 Remember to unplug any secondary devices such as a Play Station, TV, Smartphones, and more.
 It’s a quick and sure-fire technique for evaluating any activity in your internet connectivity.

 There are various other techniques through which you can identify the devices that are connected to your router.
 Among some of these significant techniques include:

 Even if it is not the easiest technique, logging in to the wireless router is a simple method of determining the devices that are connected.
 The router is the device that provides all the IP addresses on any given network.
 As such, it will play a significant role in determining the devices connected to the given network.
 The first step would be to first start by identifying the address of the router.
 Usually, the address of most routers is indicated on the back of the device, or the paperwork.
 The default address for most routers is 192.168.1.1 or 192.168.01.
 Use this information to log in to the router, and evaluate the information.
 If you don’t have the username and password details, then consider resetting the router.
 Depending on the router, the information you can access can differ significantly.
 Usually, you will only require an IP address or a hostname.
 Having several MAC or IP addresses is not necessarily useful.